odk-x/docs/src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-digital-ocean/do-console-terminal.png
    :width: 600

-3. Before running our launch scripts, we need to check our logs to ensure that all the packages have been successfully installed, which should take about 2-3 minutes.
+3. Before running our launch scripts, you need to check your logs to ensure that all the packages have been successfully installed, which should take about 2-3 minutes.
 The droplet may also reboot in this time.

   | Use the following command to get into the log directory.